dielac/quizapp/README.md

 # Girly Quiz Application

 This is my quiz app that I created for practice with React and Vite.
 It uses an API to get trivia questions.
 I hope you guys enjoy it!
-I added a pink touch to it, because that is what i personally wanted to do, hope you enjoy!!
+I added a pink and girly touch to it, because that is what i personally wanted to do, hope you enjoy!!

 ## How to run this quiz app:

-First, you have to install stuff from npm.
+First, you have to install from npm.
 Open your terminal and type:

 npm install